Fusions of One-Variable First-Order Modal Logics: Fusions of One-Variable Logics with Equality

 When discussing the construction of $\varphi_{E}$, we assume a world $w$ in the set $W$ of worlds reachable along~$R$.
 To $W$ attached are the models for $\Box_{C}$ with the $R_{C}$-connected component of~$w$ denoted by $W_{w}$.
-For a unary predicate $P$ and $w\in W$, we denote by $|P|_{w}$ the cardinality of the extension of~$P$ at $w$.
+For a unary predicate letter $P$ and $w\in W$, we denote by $|P|_{w}$ the cardinality of the extension of~$P$ at $w$.
 In the sequel, for a closed formula $I$ and a unary predicate $P$, we use formula $\textsf{card}(I, P)$ defined as follows:

 where $c$ is a fresh constant.
-Formula $\textsf{card}(I, P)$ ensures that, at any world $w$ where $I$ holds, the number of worlds in the $R_C$-connected component of $w$ coincides with the number of domain elements in the extension of $P$ at~$w$, that is, $|W_{w}|=|P|_w$; see Fig.~\ref{fig:diophantus}~a), where horizontal lines represent the domain.
+Formula $\textsf{card}(I, P)$ ensures that, at any world $w$ where $I$ holds, the number of worlds in the $R_C$-connected component of $w$ coincides with the number of domain elements in the extension of $P$ at~$w$, that is, $|W_{w}|=|P|_w$; see Fig.~\ref{fig:diophantus}~a), where the nodes representing the same domain element in different worlds are shown connected by the $R$- and $R_C$-relations.

-For each variable $y$ used on the left- or right-hand side of equations in $E$, we take unary predicates $P_{y}$ and $C_y$.
+For each variable $y$ used on the left- or right-hand side of equations in $E$, we take unary predicate letters $P_{y}$ and $C_y$.
 Intuitively, $|P_{y}|_{w}$ encodes the value of $y$, while $C_y$ is used to ensure that the value of $y$ is finite.
-To this end, we first mark a single world $w\in W$ with $I_y = \exists x\, C_{y}(x)$:
+To this end, $\varphi_{E}$ contains the conjunct